jimkring/kasa-cli/README.md

 # kasa-cli
- A command-line application for TP-Link Kasa Smarthome products.
+ A command-line application (standalone executable) for TP-Link Kasa Smarthome products like smart WiFi switches and more.

  Note: there's really not much to this project except for build scripts: